thungthungg/TIS/Design Thinking Project/README.md

   <img src = "https://github.com/user-attachments/assets/86708bff-fb05-4e35-aff5-693d2e09fbb0" width="400" height="350"/>
 </p>

-<h2>🧩 Team Contribution </h2>
+<h2> 5.
+Team Contribution 🧩</h2>

-- Each member played distinct roles, from ideation and drafting to prototype creation, video editing, and report writing. ✏️Leadership and collaboration were evident throughout the project.⏱️
+- Each member played distinct roles, from ideation and drafting to prototype creation, video editing, and report writing. ✏️Leadership and collaboration were evident throughout the project.⏱

-<h2>💡Reflection </h2>

-- The project emphasized practical problem-solving and leveraging technology to improve daily life.🧠

-- Team members gained insights into user-centered design and the potential of IoT and AI in creating smart solutions.📌
+<h2> 6.
+Reflection 💡</h2>

+The project underscored the significance of practical problem-solving and how technology can effectively address challenges in daily life.
+Through the exploration of IoT and AI, the team gained a deeper understanding of their transformative potential in creating innovative and efficient smart solutions.
+Additionally, the project emphasized the value of user-centered design, ensuring that the solutions developed are not only technologically advanced but also aligned with the needs and experiences of end-users.🧠